AngryBacteria/ba-gujen1-steij14/README.md

 is done with the Huggingface Transformers library.
 The training is done on a GPU, so make sure to have a compatible GPU available.
 There are scripts available to train e causal language modeling (clm) LLM and multiple BERT variants for token classification (NER) and classification.
-- **validation:** This folder contains the scripts to validate the trained model.
+- **evaluation:** This folder contains the scripts to validate the trained model.
 This includes the evaluation of the model on a test set with metrics such as Precision, Recall and the F1-Score.

 # Installation